About the Site

 - Harry Doddema — for the awesome idea of a Star Trek wiki and partnering with me to start the Memory Alpha project.

-- Cureboy, Krenim, and Swordtail — for writing The Voyager Coronary, Star Trek: Series ?, and The Celestial Parodies, providing me with endless hours of entertainment, and letting me share their goofy stories with everyone.
+- “Cureboy”, “Krenim”, “Swordtail”, “8 of 12”, and “Johnny Octane” — for writing The Voyager Coronary, Star Trek: Series ?, The Celestial Parodies, The Trek Coronary, and The Adventures of Berman and Braga, providing me with endless hours of entertainment, and letting me share their goofy stories with everyone.

 - Kristian Trigwell — for letting me use his excellent high-resolution renditions of various logos and insignia on this site.